 Embracing the ethos of their musical forefathers while carving out a unique space for themselves in the ever-evolving world of metal, RivetSkull is writing a new chapter in the history of metal, a chapter where the past meets the future.

-Chad McMurray (Vox, Keys) Over the years Chad has been a singer, bass player producer, engineer and composer.
-From rock to opera, his solid technique and surprisingly versatile style can be attributed to years of studying with the great Maestro David Kyle who trained many powerhouse rock singers, including Ann Wilson, Geoff Tate, and Layne Staley.
+Over the years Chad has been a singer, bass player, producer, engineer, and composer.
+From rock to opera, his solid technique and versatile style can be attributed to years of studying with the great Maestro David Kyle who trained many powerhouse rock singers, including Ann Wilson, Geoff Tate, and Layne Staley.

 Chad has toured the world with Led Zeppelin tribute No Quarter as “John Paul Jones” for the past 20 years.

 Prior to moving to Los Angeles in 2017, he owned and operated Khaos Studios and has produced hundreds of Seattle bands.
-Chd was also owner of the live music venue "The Mix" in Seattle, WA
+Chad was also owner of the live music venue "The Mix" in Seattle, WA.

 Fast forward to Houston, Texas in the mid-1980s and his band Guardian that was deep in the music scene at the time.
 Having graduated to a Carvin half-stack, a classic white Gibson Les Paul Custom, and a Jackson Custom Soloist, he was a frequenter of venues like Cardi’s and Rockers where he cut his teeth doing shows with local bands like King’s X, Pantera, and Hellstar.